anodyne/nova/docs/ideas.md

     * If User A is on LOA or ELOA, they shouldn't be added to the review process.
     * When a user is deactivated, they need to be removed from all rules.
 * Does this mean we can't ever delete characters or users?
 Without it, there would be no access to the history of applications.
 (If not, we might be able to store an application as XML and then when they're accepted, move them in to the database.)

+## Thresher Release 3

+* Need to brainstorm if it's possible to have content pages stored in Thresher and available through normal URLs as an easy way for people to create content pages in the flow of the rest of the system.
+* Move Thresher to its own module.

+## Mako Release 1

+* Threads can be marked as posting threads so that Nova's counting systems can count those posts in reporting features.
+* Threads and sections can be marked as public or private.
+If they're set to private, only authenticated users can see them (much like private news items).
+* Polls.
+I know we originally said no polls, but they could come in really handy.
+    * Polls can be marked as public answer or private answer.
+        * If a poll is marked as public answer, once a user replies, their answer will be posted by their name.
+        * If a poll is marked as private answer, their answer will not be displayed, even to admins.

+## Reporting

+* Need to rethink reporting in Nova 3.